A Wildlife Rehabilitator’s Guide To Parasite Control

 Metronidazole

 Metronidazole was first marketed for humans as Flagyl®.
 The drug kills protozoa, microscopic one-celled organisms.
 It kills a few bacteria too (anaerobes), but none that are typically a problem in wildlife rehabilitation settings.
-Metronidazole also appears to have positive effects in animals with diarrhea even when the cause of the diarrhea is not due to an organism the drug is known to destroy. ( read here ) Veterinarians do not know why.
+Metronidazole also appears to have positive effects in animals with diarrhea even when the cause of the diarrhea is not due to an organism the drug is known to destroy. (read here) Veterinarians do not know why.
 The two most common reasons that wildlife rehabilitators give their animals metronidazole is to treat trichomonas disease in birds and diarrhea in raccoons.
 The drug has no effect on virus.

 The metronidazole dose in most wildlife is between 15-25 mg/kg (~7-11 mg/lb) given once or more commonly twice a day.
 Metronidazole tastes horrible.
 If you must stress and struggle with an animal to administer the dose, a once-a-day dose at the high end of the dose range is probably advisable.
 The required treatment period ranges from 3-7 days depending on response (which is usually no more diarrhea).
 When treating thrush or trichomoniasis in birds, some suggest 10-30 mg/kg orally twice a day for five to ten days.
 There is a warning that small “finch”-type birds do not handle metronidazole well.
 A group with extensive experience administering metronidazole to raptors gives their patients metronidazole at up to 100 mg/kg per day orally for 3 days.
-At the Bush Gardens rehab center in Florida, metronidazole is given orally to raptors at 50 mg/kg, once a day.
-You can see that there is no agreement as to what a proper dose of metronidazole should be or how long it should be given. ask me for Samour2003pdf & Spriggs2020
+At Bush Gardens rehab center in Tampa,Florida, metronidazole is given orally to raptors at 50 mg/kg, once a day.
+So you can see that there is no agreement as to what a proper dose of metronidazole should be or how long it should be given. (ask me for Samour2003pdf & Spriggs2020)

 Diarrhea can be a major problem when raising large numbers of orphan raccoons.
 When it is, the most common causes are over-feeding milk formulas rather than more frequent smaller feeding, the parvovirus of dogs or raccoons, and canine distemper.
 Metronidazole has no effect on parvovirus or distemper virus.
 When metronidazole seems helpful to those raccoons, it is either because the parvovirus or distemper virus has immunosuppressed them causing an overgrowth of protozoa such as giardia and/or unhealthy bacteria or because of metronidazole’s unexplained “calming” effect on the intestinal tract no mater what the underlying cause seems to be.
 The usual dose in raccoons is the same as the one for dogs and cats, 5-20 mg/kg divided into a morning and evening portion for about 5 days.
 Some raccoon rehabbers give considerably higher doses.
 As with birds, there is little agreement as to what a proper dose of metronidazole should be.
-You need to combine that with the same treatments provided to parvo-infected dogs. ( read here ) Young ambassador raccoons need a series of Merial/Boehringer Ingelheim’s Recombitek C3/C4 or Merck’s Nobivac’s Canine 1-DAPPv and an Emrab-3 rabies shot at 16 wks (if that is legal to do in your state).
+You need to combine that with the same treatments provided to parvo-infected dogs. (read here) Young ambassador raccoons need a series of Merial/Boehringer Ingelheim’s Recombitek C3/C4 or Merck’s Nobivac’s Canine 1-DAPPv and an Emrab-3 rabies shot at 16 wks (if that is legal to do in your state).

 Trichomoniasis (some call it trichomonosis) is most often seen in doves, pigeons and the raptors that prey upon them – particularly cooper’s hawks.
 Birds near large urban centers seem particularly susceptible – probably because of the presence of large flocks of infected urban pigeons and the abundance of bird feeders and bird baths that draw abnormally large congregations of birds together for cross-infection.
 Falconers call trichomoniasis “Frounce”.
 Because the disease has plagued their raptors for centuries, it is traditional for them to remove the heads of pigeons and doves before they offer them to their raptors to eat.
 I am uncertain if there is any benefit to doing that because trichomonads are not confined to the bird’s head.
 But perhaps it is helpful.
 Typical signs you might see in infected doves, pigeons and raptors are whitish yellow, slightly raised spots in the mouth (plaques, canker) with a consistency of cheese, gaping (open mouth), gasping, refusal to eat, slow crop emptying, and vomiting (regurgitation).
 The only way to make a definite diagnosis is to see the wiggling organisms under a microscope.

-Candida (“sour crop” or thrush ) fungus, aspergillosis (another fungus) or a vitamin A deficiency can all be mistaken for trichomoniasis.
+Candida (aka “sour crop” or thrush ) fungus, aspergillosis (another fungus) or a vitamin A deficiency can all be mistaken for trichomoniasis.
 Since all of these diseases occur in birds under stress, several of these organisms can be present at the same time.
 Metronidazole is only likely to be beneficial when trichomonas or some other protozoa is one of the participants.

 Another cause of trichomonas overgrowth in birds and mammals is giving antibiotics and/or corticosteroids to animals that did not require them.
 Antibiotics alter the normal bacteria balance in all animals and corticosteroids lower resistance to infectious disease.
 Metronidazole is not helpful when treating Candida.
-Candida needs to be treated with an anti-fungal medication such as nystatinitraconazole or fluconazoleAspergillus fungus is never successfully treated – at least not by me.
+Candida needs to be treated with an anti-fungal medication such as nystatinitraconazole or fluconazole.
+Avian and mammalian Aspergillus fungus has never been successfully treated – at least not by me or anyone I know.
+The best one cane hope for is a remission until the next time the bird is stressed.
 There is also some evidence that dilute boric acid is helpful in killing trichomonads.
-It has been found that young raptor nestlings – the most susceptible to trichomonas disease – have a less acidic mouth than older nestlings or adults. ( read here ) topical boric acid helps cure human trichomonas disease ( read here ) ; but I do not know of it having been tried in birds.
+It has been found that young raptor nestlings – the most susceptible to trichomonas disease – have a less acidic mouth than older nestlings or adults. (read here) topical boric acid helps cure human trichomonas disease (read here) ; but I do not know of it having been tried in birds.
 If you do let me know.

 There are other alternatives to metronidazole.
 One is carnidazole (Spartrix®) and the other is ronidazole (Ronex®).
 I have no experience using either of them, but one published dose for carnidazole in raptors was 30 mg/kg given once orally.
 Another suggested the same dose once a day for 2-3 days.
 Both are marketed for pigeons and for the raptors of falconers.
 Since I know of no reports of trichomonas having become resistant to metronidazole, the only advantage of these newer and more expensive products might be a more pleasant taste.
 Metronidazole is exceedingly bitter and metallic in taste.
 Chewy and and Wedgewood sells flavored metronidazole in liquid form.
 But neither of their pharmacists could tell me which of their flavors, if any, might be most acceptable to birds or raccoons.